 But you know what?
 It was one of the best experiences of my life.
 The team that I worked with was absolutely amazing!
 Honestly, I’m not even saying it to just be nice.
 They really were awesome!

 Kit Selzer (editor), Michael Walters (stylist), and Brie Williams (photographer) were so sweet and so nice that it made me feel incredibly at home … at home.
 But seriously, I was very nervous and scared!
 I’m so thankful that the process was as wonderful as it was.

 4 Things I Learned From My Better Homes and Gardens Photo Shoot

 This post does include some affiliate links, but they are for your convenience.
 I promise!
 Please click here to read my full disclosure policy.

 1.)
 I am not a fashionista.

-I like clothes.
-I guess.
+How do I explain?
+I like clothes, I guess.

 However, if I have to choose between spending 2 hours creating a project out of nothing or go to the mall–I will ALWAYS stay and create.

 With that being said, I didn’t have a lot of “quality” clothes to select from for the shoot (aka.
 I live in boots, jeans, and shirts covered head to toe in paint) so a trip to the mall was in order.
 Twice actually.
 Clothes are definitely not my forte!